 Master of Christian Studies in Marriage and Family Therapy

-The Master of Christian Studies in Marriage and Family Therapy provides the education and formation needed to become a registered marriage and family therapist (RMFT) or a Registered Clinical Counsellor (RCC).
+Provides the education and formation needed to become a registered marriage and family therapist (RMFT) or a Registered Clinical Counsellor (RCC).

 ACTS Seminaries welcomes applicants who confess faith in Jesus, are members in or connected with a local church, and possess a desire for academic and spiritual growth within the ACTS Seminaries community.
 A completed bachelor degree from an accredited university or college is the standard academic prerequisite.